OGreenwood672/dissertation/Project/notes.md

 Server/client for visualisation vs websockets.
-Websockets maintains a connection, can just setup a rust thread to send the data every tick.
+Websockets maintains a connection, can just setup a rust thread to send the data every tick. p5.js could not run correctly when simply importing, instead attached via script in html

 ## Agents
+RNN vs LSTM
+Learning VDN - make sure this is usable